Stones on DECCA

 Estimated use: 1968 and 1969.

 This label is almost identical to the D5/V2 label.
 The only minor difference is that the BIEM box is in a slightly different position.
 The label can be found on both grooved and non-grooved pressings.
 Decca stopped pressing records with the groove in the summer of 1968, so this label was used in production during 1968 and 1969.
-The grooved label can be found in a sleeve that has the bluish grey DECCA box on the front sleeve.
 To be noted is that this is the earliest label known where the tax code is missing.

 LK4605-D5-V3-S2ct.png